Skip to main content

 print(response.routing_metadata.provider)

-See the Python SDK Guide for the full native client reference.
+See the Python SDK or TypeScript SDK for the full client reference.

-AurikoAsyncOpenAI (experimental) is a drop-in AsyncOpenAI subclass that captures routing metadata automatically on every response.
-Use it when a framework (OpenAI Agents SDK, LangChain, LlamaIndex, or similar) needs to be given an external AsyncOpenAI instance:
+AurikoAsyncOpenAI (experimental) is a drop-in AsyncOpenAI subclass that captures routing metadata on every response.
+Use it when a framework (OpenAI Agents SDK, LangChain, LlamaIndex) requires an AsyncOpenAI instance:

 import asyncio